Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 Callbacks
 ---------
+Callbacks are arbitrary programs which can run at any points in time within a training loop in Lightning.

 Bolts houses a collection of callbacks that are community contributed and can work in any Lightning Module!

 .. code-block:: python